altomator/Image_Retrieval/README.md

 Sample documents are generally stored in the "DOCS" folder.
 Output samples are stored in OUT folders.

 #### A. Extract
-We've used Perl scripts.
+We've used Perl scripts (some Perl packages may need to be installed first).
 The extract step can be performed from OAI-PHM, SRU or OCR sources.

 ##### OAI-PHM
 The OAI-PMH Gallica repository ([endpoint](http://oai.bnf.fr/oai2/OAIHandler?verb=Identify)) can be harvested for sets or documents.